TheOddCell/reFactoidia/README.md

 #### Internal
 ##### Type 4
 All other APIs used together.
+Must be used at end of list else infinite recursion may happen.

 `grabfact(i)`